 Most people start blogs about something they are passionate about and not necessarily as a business.
 I definitely fit into this category.

 You can read all about my journey here, but to sum it up I started blogging because I wanted to showcase and advertise a handmade Cricut craft business.
 I loved making personalized favors and gifts and after I decided to leave my job as an Optometrist I wanted to make a little extra money so I thought I would sell stuff locally.

 I have learned a ton over the past almost 5 years so I thought I’d share a little bit about having craft blogs that make money.
-There are a ton of blogs specifically about how to start blogs so I’m not going to share all that technical stuff.
+There are a ton of blogs specifically about how to start blogs with a step by step guide so I’m not going to share all that technical stuff.